entertainmenttechnology/Smith-MTEC3501-HD13-2025S/documents/Lesson-2 Brainstorming Templates.md

 ## **2. GitHub Comment Template: Yes, And...
 Expansion**

 Students will respond to another student's Issue using this format to expand ideas collaboratively.
+Note: Github does not allow a template to be directly used in a comment, but students can cut and paste the template code from teh instructions in order to do so.

 ### **Instructions:**
 - Find a classmate's Issue and add a comment using this template: